John Manners (American politician): Family

 Manners married Eliza Cooper (1790–1840), the daughter of Thomas Cooper, in Philadelphia on August 2, 1810.
 He was the first cousin of David Stout Manners and the first cousin thrice removed of Horace Griggs Prall.

+Legacy

+In 1992, a historical marker was erected at his gravestone in the historic Mercer Cemetery at Trenton, and was designated as a Trenton City Landmark.